simon-ritchie/apysc/docs/_sources/mouse_event_common.md.txt

 def on_rectangle_click(e: MouseEvent, options: Dict[str, Any]) -> None:
     """
-    The handler that will be called when the rectangle is clicked.
+    The handler will be called when the rectangle is clicked.

     Parameters
     ----------